dapx/portalize/README.md

 ## How it works?

-It's a very simple alias that allow you to create alias for your current directory.
+It's a very simple alias that allows you to create alias for your current directory.

 Several times we need to go from a different directory path to another as well as when you change the project that you are working, or needs to go working on a very deep directory path.